🏐 2026/27 Coaches

 Throughout the years, Marc has been a part of many incredible teams and he has played with and against Alberta’s best.
 In the first year that Beach Volleyball was introduced to the Alberta summer games, he won gold.
 Silver at CO-ED Nationals, Silver at Master Provincials, 14 League championships in both men's and co-ed divisions.
 During this time, he started to delve in coaching helping out at NAIT, Kings College, and Grant McEwan playing against both men's and women's teams.

-He looks forward to his first year working with Park to build on a successful program that is fun and challenging for the athletes.
+He looks forward to his second year working with Park to build on a successful program that is fun and challenging for the athletes.

 Aaron Bauder